 The research environment is composed of DEEC and the following research institutes associated with FEUP: INESC-Porto (Institute for Systems and Computer Engineering of Porto), ISR - Porto (Institute for Systems and Robotics - Porto), and INEB (Biomedical Engineering Institute).
+Cister - Research Centre in Real-Time Computing Systems from ISEP (Instituto Superior de Engenharia do Porto) is a host research centre associated with PDEEC.

-FEUP and DEEC have on-going cooperation programmes with MIT, Carnegie-Mellow University and University of Texas at Austin.
+FEUP and DEEC have on-going cooperation programmes with MIT, Carnegie-Mellon University and University of Texas at Austin.